VAR is a joke: Barca fans cry injustice over build-up to vital Inter Milan goal

 After a thrilling 3-3 draw in Spain, the return leg in Italy delivered yet another goal-filled spectacle.
 Inter stormed to a 2-0 first-half lead, but Barcelona responded with three goals of their own to briefly seize control of the tie.

-However, just as La Blaugrana looked destined for the final, veteran defender Acerbi found the net with his first-ever European goal — sparking wild celebrations at San Siro and fresh debate over the refereeing decisions.
+However, just as La Blaugrana looked destined for the final, veteran defender Acerbi found the net with his first-ever European goal, igniting wild celebrations at San Siro and fresh debate over the refereeing decisions, per talkSPORT.

 Barcelona Supporters Lament Referee Decision